naverdocker/nvim-config/README.md

 ### Included Configurations

 - This repository contains config for primarily Neovim
-- however also contain config for vim to try to maintain equivalent version.
+- however also contain config of Vim to maintain equivalent .vimrc version.